 - Seat pan: 12.5″ deep, 12.5″ wide

-The Nautilus is not a new seat to the market, but what Graco has done has combined the best features of the Nautilus and Argos into one seat.
+The Nautilus is not a new seat to the market, but Graco has combined the best features of the Nautilus and Argos into one seat.
 There was nothing wrong individually with either seat, but Graco has new combination seats coming to the market, and they didn’t need two very similar seats sitting side by side on store shelves.

 So, what has changed from the Nautilus we’ve loved since 2007?